 Lifestyle changes only occur when those changes fit and stick to what you are already doing.
-A new habit needs a buddy other than your mates, co-workers, or family… as those relationships are already sufficiently complicated without adding more into the mix.
-Your habit buddy is simply a tool that works by encouraging your new but timid habit to buddy up with an existing but more experienced habit of your choosing.
-Long term success is yours when you realise that it is not you having to stick to the new habit rather it is you finding how that new habit can stick to you.
+A new habit needs a buddy other than your mates, co-workers, or family.
+Those relationships are already sufficiently complicated without adding more into the mix.
+Your habit buddy is simply a tactic that works by encouraging your new but timid habit to buddy up with an existing but more experienced one.
+Long term success is yours when you realise that it is not you having to stick to the new habit rather it is you finding how to make that new habit stick to you.

 Example: SQUATS.
-I wanted to increase my stability while shooting arrows in the wind therefore I specifically learned how improved glute strength and knee agility would assist my power stance while drawing my bow.
-I needed to buddy up the new good habit of bodyweight squats with the well established but boring good habit of brushing my teeth.
+I wanted to increase my stability while shooting arrows in the wind.
+I specifically researched how improved glute strength and knee agility would assist my power stance while drawing my bow.
+I needed to buddy up this new good habit of bodyweight squats with the well established but boring good habit of brushing my teeth.
 In the beginning, I did not count repetitions rather I just worked the trigger of toothpaste with playing of peek-a-boo in the mirror.
 It only took three days before the new habit was automatically triggered by the existing habit.
-After 10 days, my shooting stance felt more solid and after 21 days my other asset felt more solid too.
+RESULTS: After 10 days, my shooting stance felt more solid and after 21 days my other asset felt more solid too.
 It’s been 45 days and the habit is truly stuck.

 To make your new habit buddies:

-Step 1: decide a new but boring good habit…with full understanding of why it will be good for you.
+Step 1: decide on a new but boring good habit with a full understanding of why it will be good for you.